NEET > Physics Class 11 > NCERT Solutions: Physical World

 (b) After the sea tragedy, fishermen in that area, in a gesture of honor to their dead hero, let free any crab shell caught by them which accidentally had a shape resembling the face of a Samurai.
 Consequently, the particular shape of the crab shell survived longer, and therefore in course of time the shape was genetically propagated.
 This is an example of evolution by artificial selection.

-[Note: This interesting illustration is taken from Carl Sagan’s ‘The Cosmos’ highlights the fact that often strange and inexplicable facts which at first sight appear ‘supernatural’ actually turn out to have simple scientific explanations.
-Try to think out other examples of this kind].
+This interesting illustration taken from Carl Sagan’s ‘The Cosmos’ highlights the fact that often, strange and inexplicable phenomena that initially appear ‘supernatural’ may actually have simple scientific explanations.
+Try to think out other examples of this kind.

 Q.1.7.
 The industrial revolution in England and Western Europe more than two centuries ago was triggered by some key scientific and technological advances.
 What were these advances?